AviadKorakin/TomAndJerryMultiThreaded/README.md

 ### Location (FusedLocationProvider)

-- The `MyLocation` class retrieves the device's last known location using `FusedLocationProviderClient`.
+- The `MyLocationManager` class retrieves the device's last known location using `FusedLocationProviderClient`.

 ### Sensors